Black Dahlia: Legacy

 Short is interred at the Mountain View Cemetery in Oakland.
-After her younger sisters had grown up and married, their mother, Phoebe, moved to Oakland to be near her daughter's grave.
-She finally returned to the East Coast in the 1970s, where she lived into her 90s.
+After her younger sister, Elnora, had grown up and married, their mother Phoebe moved to Oakland to be near her daughter's grave.
+She finally returned to the East Coast in the 1970s, where she lived into her nineties and died in 1992.
 On February 2, 1947, just two weeks after Short's murder, Republican state assemblyman C. Don Field was prompted by the case to introduce a bill calling for the formation of a sex offender registry; the state of California would become the first U.S. state to make the registration of sex offenders mandatory.

-Short's murder has been described as one of the most brutal and culturally enduring crimes in American history, and Time magazine listed it as one of the most infamous unsolved cases in the world.
+Short's murder has been described as one of the most brutal and culturally enduring crimes in U.S. history, and Time magazine listed it as one of the most infamous unsolved cases in the world.

-Short's life and death have been the basis of numerous books, television shows, and films, both fictionalized and non-fiction.
-Among the most famous fictional accounts of Short's death is James Ellroy's 1987 novel The Black Dahlia, which, in addition to the murder, explored "the larger fields of politics, crime, corruption, and paranoia in post-war Los Angeles", according to cultural critic David M. Fine.
+Short's life and death have been the basis of numerous books, television shows and films, both fictionalized and non-fiction.
+Among the most famous fictional accounts of Short's death is James Ellroy's 1987 novel The Black Dahlia, which, in addition to the murder, explored "the larger fields of politics, crime, corruption, and paranoia in post-war Los Angeles," according to cultural critic David M. Fine.
 Ellroy's novel was adapted into a 2006 film of the same name by director Brian De Palma: Short was played by actress Mia Kirshner.
 Both Ellroy's novel and its film adaptation bear little relation to the facts of the case.
+Michael Connelly's 2024 novel The Waiting has a major subplot involving the Black Dahlia case.

 Short was also portrayed in heavily fictionalized accounts by Lucie Arnaz in the 1975 television film Who Is the Black Dahlia?, by Jessica Nelson in Season Four, Episode 13 of Hunter, and by Mena Suvari in the series American Horror Story in 2011, featuring Short in the plot line of the episode "Spooky Little Girl", and again in 2018 with "Return to Murder House".